FEMA Training Grants

 COVID-19 Global Pandemic

-The global crisis caused by COVID-19 continues to wreak havoc at a global scale.
-In response to the need for relevant resources and commentary, NCDP has launched a new COVID-19 resource microsite.
+The global crisis caused by COVID-19 continues to wreak havoc on a global scale.
+In response to the need for relevant resources and commentary, NCDP has a COVID-19 resource microsite.
+During this time of uncertainty, we here at the National Center for Disaster Preparedness (NCDP), are focused on ensuring a rapid, evidence-based response to the COVID-19 outbreak, while also working to protect the physical and mental well-being of those that are most vulnerable.
 The site will be updated on a regular basis with expert commentary, tools and resources, and virtual events.

 Resilient Children / Resilient Communities Initiative